rsolter/DC-Bike-Share-Forecasting/Monthly Forecast Exponential Smoothing/Exponential-Smoothing.md

-A more general approach to exponential smoothing than Holt-Winters is to use the `ets()` function which automatically chooses an exponential smoothing model based upon 15 potential models (see more [here](https://robjhyndman.com/talks/RevolutionR/6-ETS.pdf) on slide 10).
+A more general approach to exponential smoothing than Holt-Winters is to use the `ets()` function which automatically chooses an exponential smoothing model based upon all all potential combinations of parameters for error, trend, and seasonality (see more [here](https://robjhyndman.com/talks/RevolutionR/6-ETS.pdf) on slide 12).
 The ets framework (error, trend, seasonality) tries out multiple models and estimates the likelihood that the data gathered could be generated from those individual models.
 Final model is chosen based upon AIC or other fit statistics and accounts for any combination of seasonality and damping.
+This is a highly efficient and flexible approach that I use in my work when producing annual goals for different hotel performance metrics.

 The **model** parameter in the `ets()` function can be specified with a three character string.
 The first letter denotes the error type, the